saeyslab/nichenetr/README.md

 NicheNet is to study intercellular communication from a computational perspective.
 NicheNet uses human or mouse gene expression data of interacting cells as input and combines this with a prior model that integrates existing knowledge on ligand-to-target signaling paths.
+This allows to predict ligand-receptor interactions that might drive gene expression changes in cells of interest.
+Bonnardel, T’Jonck et al. used NicheNet to predict upstream niche signals driving Kupffer cell differentiation \[@bonnardel\_2019\].

 nichenetr was tested on both Windows and Linux (R version 3.6.0)